mfaljeri/getting_started/README.md

-this is my first python
+# Getting Started

-# getting_started
+This is my first Python project.